top of page

 • Faulty wool continued to cause problems.

-The Australian dollar started the quarter at US76 cents and finished it at US69 cents.
-While the 16.5 to 17.5 MPG’s returned in June to their June 2021 peaks, in US dollar terms they trended higher to reach late 2018 levels.
-As a general rule, wool prices in Australian and US dollar terms follow similar trends and cycles, simply at different price levels.
+The Australian dollar started the quarter at US76 cents and finished at US69 cents.
+While the 16.5 to 17.5 MPG returned in June to their June 2021 peaks, in US dollar terms, they trended higher to reach late 2018 levels.
+Generally, wool prices in Australian and US dollar terms follow similar trends and cycles at different price levels.

 Download the full report below.